Did you know that Pinterest is the #1 traffic source for SO many bloggers out there? (Me included!)

 3. Your blog name or URL

 For example, you could be giving a free ebook away to your readers when they subscribe to your newsletter.
-On your pin, you would include a mock up of that ebook and a call to action (such as “click get to grab your free ebook on _____!”) to get them to click.
+On your pin, you would include a mock-up of that ebook and a call to action (such as “click here to grab your free ebook on _____!”) to get them to click.

 This will entice readers to click on your pin because they know they will receive something for free when visiting your blog or exchanging their email address.

 Once you’re done with your design, all that’s left is to name the design and download it to your computer.
-Then just upload it straight to Pinterest and you are all set up with a super easy pin from Canva!
+Then just upload it straight to Pinterest or schedule your pin with an automation tool such as Tailwind.
+Now you are all set up with a super easy pin from Canva!